tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Refunds-API.md

 ## Void

 The `VOID` method cancels a previously authorized transaction.
-This is an **automatic process**—as soon as the `VOID` request is sent, it does not follow any approval flow, and the transaction is **not charged** to the cardholder.
+This is an **automatic process**—as soon as the system submits a `VOID` request, it does not follow any approval flow, and the integration will not charge the transaction to the cardholder.

 ### Parameters for Request and Response